 After a lower court dismissed Doe’s case in full, the Seventh Circuit, in an opinion authored by Barrett, reversed the lower court’s decision and allowed Doe to proceed with his case in full.

 “One thing to flag that isn’t really addressed in Doe v.
-Purdue is the asymmetry that an opinion like this creates, because student victims of sexual harassment are held to a really remarkably high standard in the court,” Alexandra Brodsky, a staff attorney at Public Justice, who litigates civil rights cases concerning harassment and other forms of discrimination against students, the criminalisation of poverty, and qualified immunity, told Refinery29.
+Purdue is the asymmetry that an opinion like this creates, because student victims of sexual harassment are held to a really remarkably high standard in the court,” Alexandra Brodsky, a staff attorney at Public Justice, who litigates civil rights cases concerning harassment and other forms of discrimination against students, the criminalization of poverty, and qualified immunity, told Refinery29.

 “Little procedural errors that their schools make are never going to be enough to win the lawsuit.
 They have to show that their school was deliberately indifferent to severe and pervasive harassment of which the school had actual knowledge.
 And with Doe v.
 Purdue, by making it so easy for specifically male students accused of sexual harassment to make out a claim, it has — I think — really warped the incentives for schools.
 I think a school could reasonably look at the lay of the land right now, see [Barrett] confirmed to the Supreme Court, and say, in almost every case, the best way to avoid the lawsuit is going to be to find that the complainant was false, regardless of what the actual evidence says.”